6Bolt/Hook-Of-The-Reaper/README.md

 # Getting the Program to Work

-Since the project is in Beta, only Windows is supported right now.
+Since the project is still in early release, only Windows is supported right now.
 I plan on getting Linux and Mac OSes later on.
+I do have a Linux box, which doubles as my NFS/Clould server.
+I plan to use that for getting Linux up in running next.
 A person could take the code, and compile in the needed OS.
+I detail compiling below.

 There is one major change that needs to be done to get Hook Of The Reaper working with MAME and DemulShooter.
 The ‘network’ has to be enabled on MAME and DemulShooter.
 MAMEHooker used the window messaging to receive data.
 This is a Windows type thing, as Linux and MacOS (think it is based on Debian) don’t have this window message type.
 They might have something that is close to it.
 But to meet goal #4, I needed a solution that would easily work on all platforms.
 The ‘network’ was the best options.
 Instead of using window messaging, it uses TCP Socket data on the localhost (IP 127.0.0.1) on port 8000.
 TCP Socket has major support on all platforms.